eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 It has two parameters: sensor id `id` and refresh time `refresh`.

+Known DS2438-base sensors are iButtonLink (https://www.ibuttonlink.com/) MS-T (recognized as generic DS2438), MS-TH, MS-TC, MS-TL, MS-TV.
+Unknown multisensors are added as generic DS2438 and have `temperature`, `current`, `voltage` and `supplyvoltage` channels.

 ### Temperature sensor (`temperature`)

 The temperature thing supports DS18S20, DS18B20 and DS1822 sensors.